kaijchen/kaijchen/README.md

 - 🌱 I’m interested in distributed systems and system software.
 - 🔭 I’m currently working on [Alluxio](https://github.com/alluxio/alluxio) and [Apache Ratis](https://github.com/apache/ratis).
 - 🪶 I'm a committer of [Apache Ozone](https://github.com/apache/ozone) and [Apache Uniffle (incubating)](https://github.com/apache/incubator-uniffle).
-- ❤️ I enjoy being a part of open source community.
+- ❤️ I enjoy being a member of open source community.

 <!--
 **kaijchen/kaijchen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.